loisbaker/lee-wave-solver/README.md

 ```
 ![Eflux plot](Eflux.png)

-You can also use *matplotlib* or *xarray*'s inbuilt plotting functionality.
+You can use *matplotlib* or *xarray*'s inbuilt plotting functionality to make further plots.

 The notebook *lee_wave_solver.ipynb* also demonstrates implementation of the solver.